dhananjaipai/vscode-faster-format-with-cli/samples/README.md

 # Samples for common languages in all 4 supported modes

+The [samples/.vscode/settings.json](samples/.vscode/settings.json) in the repo is a good place for reference.
 You can use the files in `samples/` to test if the configurations work for you.
 Make them unformatted and try your config.
 You should have the cli installed and available locally in the `$PATH` for the commands to work